Volpino Italiano

 The Volpino Italiano or Volpino is an Italian breed of dog of Spitz type.
 It is closely related to the Pomeranian and to the German Spitz.

 History

 Small Spitz-type dogs resembling the modern Volpino have been identified in a number of paintings, of which the earliest may be St. Augustine in His Study by Vittore Carpaccio, painted in the Scuola di San Giorgio degli Schiavoni in Venice in 1502.
-The Florentine sculptor Michelangelo supposedly had such a dog.